MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/voice-speech-communication-speech-quality.md

 ## Barriers
 * Speech recognition that is sensitive to error (for example, when speech recognition can't pick up repeated words or handle unclear pronunciations, accents, stuttering, long pauses, etc.)​
-* Speech recognition that is not able to pick up low volume or force of voice​
+* Speech recognition that isn't able to pick up low volume or force of voice​

 ## Facilitators
 * Support for microphones that enhance voice input​